-During the 2002 Session, the Maryland General Assembly enacted Chapter 492, which transferred responsibility for New Home Warranty Security Plans from the Department of Labor, Licensing and Regulation to the Home Builder Registration Unit.
-There are seven third party warranty plans approved for operation in Maryland.
+New Home Warranty Security Plans are required to register with the Home Builder Registration Unit.
+There are seven third-party warranty plans approved for operation in Maryland.
 The Unit requests information from each plan concerning their operations and claims experience to monitor compliance with the requirements of Maryland law.

-In 2013, the seven approved plans reported a total statewide enrollment of 68,686 homes.
-Also, in 2013 the warranty plans enrolled 5,630 new homes, generating \$2,321,051 in revenue.
-The plans reported a total of 144 consumer claims for warranty coverage in 2013 with 36 claims approved for coverage and 108 of the claims being denied.
-The warranty plans determined that 14 approved claims were resolved without action by the plan.
-The warranty plans settled the remaining 22 approved claims by making payments to the consumers.
+In calendar year 2014, the seven approved plans reported a total statewide enrollment of 61,799 homes.
+Also, in 2014 the warranty plans enrolled 5,714 new homes, generating \$1,987,621 in revenue.
+The plans reported a total of 140 consumer claims for warranty coverage in 2014 with 37 claims approved for coverage and 86 of the claims being denied.
+The warranty plans determined that 25 approved claims were resolved without action by the plan.
+The warranty plans settled the remaining 17 approved claims by making payments to the consumers.

 New Home Warranty Security Plans are required to notify the Home Builder Registration Unit of each decision to deny warranty coverage for a claim or any part of a claim.
-From July 1, 2013 to June 30, 2014 the Unit has received notice of 72 denied warranty claims.6 From the same time period, the warranty plans provided notice that 1 claim was accepted or partially accepted for coverage.
+From July 1, 2014 to June 30, 2015 the Unit received notice of 50 denied warranty claims.5 From the same time period, the warranty plans provided notice that 1 claim was accepted or partially accepted for coverage.
 The claims that were denied are categorized with the plan's response as follows: